dexterchan94/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project was a practice exercise in HTML, CSS, JS, jQuery, and AJAX front-end skills as well as Node and Express back-end skills.

+Users can submit a tweet and the feed will update with the new tweet using an AJAX request.

+This responsive page has 2 layouts with the breakpoint at 1024px.

 ## Getting Started